vatstack/docs/getting-started.md

 # Getting Started

-Implement validation requests within minutes using the code samples for various programming environments outlined below.
+Implement quote requests within minutes using the code samples for various programming environments outlined below.

-Note that the API key in each code block must be replaced with the unique API access key found in your dashboard.
+Note that the API key in each code block must be replaced with the unique public key found in your dashboard.
 You can find more details in the [authentication](https://vatstack.com/docs/authentication) reference.

-To obtain validation results, you send a POST request to our API endpoint.
-Use GET requests to retrieve historical validations you have performed in the past.
+To obtain quote results, you send a POST request to our API endpoint.
+Use GET requests to retrieve historical quotes you have performed in the past.

 ## Node.js